geonaut/Vagrant-VM-puphpet-zf2-14.04/README.md

 ## Notes

 * When you destroy the vm (vagrant destroy), the zend-app.local and foundation-test.local folders will persist.
 To get a fully clean copy of these, uncomment the 'rm' lines in setup-sites.sh
+* Further vhosts can be added by copying and editing the vhost code in config.yaml